John Leerdam: Personal

-In 2005 Leerdam directed on the occasion of 30 years of independence of Suriname's play The Tears of Den Uyl, which is about the fictional encounter between the Dutch journalist Han de Graaf and Jozef Slagveer, a Surinamese journalist, in 1982, one of the victims of the December murders.
+In 2005, Leerdam directed on the occasion of 30 years of independence of Suriname's play The Tears of Den Uyl, which is about the fictional encounter between the Dutch journalist Han de Graaf and Jozef Slagveer, a Surinamese journalist, in 1982, one of the victims of the December murders.
 Joop den Uyl was Prime Minister during the decolonization of Suriname and was also a strong supporter.
 Leerdam made in the piece a warning not to make the same mistake with the West Indies.

 Leerdam was invested as a Knight of the Order of Orange-Nassau and received on 8 September 2006 the Lifetime Service Award from the Council for Opportunity in Education, an award for his commitment to creating opportunities for migrants.
+In 2024, American foreign affairs secretary Antony Blinken presented him with a Global Anti-Racism Champions Award.